Lviv strikes (2022–present): February

-In the Lviv Oblast, enemy troops attacked three military units around 07:30 — in Brodi, Novi Kalinov and Kamianka-Buzka.
+In Lviv Oblast, Russian troops attacked three military units around 07:30 on 24 February — in Brody, Novyi Kalyniv and Kamianka-Buzka.

 March

-On the morning of March 13, Russian troops from the Black and Azov Seas launched an air strike on the Yavoriv military range.
-The planes took off from Engels-2 air base [ru] in the Saratov Oblast.
+On the morning of 13 March, Russian troops from the Black and Azov Seas launched an air strike on the Yavoriv military range.
+The planes took off from Engels-2 air base in the Saratov Oblast.
 In total, they fired more than 30 missiles, 8 of which hit the Yavoriv military range.
 As a result, according to the Lviv OMA, 35 people died and 134 were injured.

-On the morning of March 18, Russian forces fired six X-555 missiles at Lviv, aiming at the Lviv State Aircraft Repair Plant.
+On the morning of 18 March, Russian forces fired six X-555 missiles at Lviv, aiming at the Lviv State Aircraft Repair Plant.
 Two missiles were intercepted and destroyed by Ukrainian air defense forces, the other four destroyed the plant building.
 One person was injured in the shelling.

-At about 6 pm on March 26, Russian troops launched a missile strike on an oil depot in the Velyki Kryvchytsi area, and a total of three explosions were recorded.
+At about 6 pm on 26 March, Russian troops launched a missile strike on an oil depot in the Velyki Kryvchytsi area, and a total of three explosions were recorded.
 A fire broke out, but no residential areas or other facilities were damaged.
 According to the head of the Lviv Oblast State Administration Maksym Kozytskyi, according to preliminary data, 5 people were injured.

 Subsequently, at 8 pm, another rocket attack was carried out on the Lviv Armored Plant, which resulted in "quite serious damage."
 Andrii Sadovyi said that windows were broken in one of the schools near the place of impact.
 No one was injured.
 Later it became known that 2 missiles were fired at each of the objects, but the command of the Air Force of the Armed Forces of Ukraine says about 6 missiles fired at Lviv.

-This activity of Russian troops is connected with the speech of US President Joe Biden in neighboring Poland, which took place immediately after the missile strikes.
+This activity of Russian troops was connected with the speech of US President Joe Biden in neighboring Poland, which took place immediately after the missile strikes.

-On March 28, the Air Defense Forces of Ukraine shot down three enemy missiles in the Zolochiv Raion.
+On 28 March, the Air Defense Forces of Ukraine shot down three Russian missiles in Zolochiv Raion.